 The Agricultural Benefit Program has been established by the Imperial County Board of Supervisors to mitigate losses to agricultural production, jobs, and our local economy resulting from renewable energy development on farmland in Imperial County.

 To meet these goals, approved uses of Agricultural Benefit funds may include, but are not limited to: stewardship, protection, and enhancement of agricultural lands within Imperial County; tools, technology, and techniques for protection of agricultural commodities or increase of crop yields within Imperial County; and support of programs or projects that increase agricultural industry employment opportunities within Imperial County.

 How to Obtain an Application Package

-To obtain an application for consideration for an Agricultural Benefit Program loan, you can obtain a Request for Proposals packet and loan application form through one of the following locations/methods:
+To obtain an application for consideration for an Agricultural Benefit Program loan or grant, you can obtain a Request for Proposals packet and application form through one of the following locations/methods:

 - Pick up a packet at the County Executive Office: 940 W. Main St, Suite 208, El Centro